Steve Butler: 1992

-The highlight of Butler's 1992 USAC season was winning his 2nd Silver Crown championship.
+The highlight of Butler's 1992 USAC season was winning his second Silver Crown championship.
 This championship run was the most dramatic of Butler's career.
 Coming into the season's final race, at Eldora Speedway, Butler was well behind point-leader Jeff Swindell.
-With only a slim chance at the championship, Butler had to win; 2nd place had no mathematical chance.
+With only a slim chance at the championship, Butler had to win; second place had no mathematical chance.
 He improved his chances by setting the fastest qualifying speed and earning the pole starting position.
 During the race, Butler and points-leader Jeff Swindell traded the lead and battled for advantage.
 In the final laps, Butler was able to prevail for the win, but did not know the championship outcome.
 Only after points were tallied, did he learn that he had won the championship.
 Butler attributes much of this success to the return of Phil Poor, his former mechanic on the Stoops sprint car team.
 Although the pair had not worked together since 1989, winning the Silver Crown championship proved that they still had the right "chemistry."

 In the sprint car division, the Butler/Hoffman team struggled through a difficult season marred by crashes and mechanical problems.
 In between these problems, Butler won at Winchester Speedway after battling with future NASCAR star Tony Stewart.
-Steve would eventually finish the year second in the championship standings.
-This was Butler's eighth, and final, season to run the full USAC sprint schedule, during these years, he won four championships and was never below the top-three in championship points.
+He would eventually finish the year second in the championship standings.
+This was Butler's eighth, and final, season to run the full USAC sprint schedule, (Note: Although Butler competed in USAC from 1982 to 1993, he did not run the full USAC sprint schedule during four of these years, due to other obligations: 1982, debut USAC race only; 1983, focus on Paragon Championship; 1989, Indy Car entry and injuries; 1993, USAC Suspension.) during these years, he won four championships and was never below the top-three in championship points.